Accessibility in the workplace: How to become an inclusive employer

 These include closed captioning, live call transcription, and narrator-to-read text.
 They even provide built-in software tools that allow employees to check that their work and emails are accessible to co-workers.
 Learn more about their work in this video.

-5. Train on disability inclusion
+5. Train your teams on disability inclusion

 Most of us will say that we do not discriminate against individuals with disabilities.
 Yet disability bias, when paired with the discomfort of the unknown, hurts the interview process.